7 unmissable free things to do in San Cristobal Galapagos and other tips

 Snorkeling at Las Tijeretas is the best snorkeling in San Cristobal Island that you can do on your own.
 From this viewpoint, you will see the well-protected bay with dark blue transparent water where people are snorkeling already, and soon it will be your turn as well.

 We went twice.
-The first time was the best one because the water was crystal clear, and although cold, I could really see the blue reflections in the deep rocky bottom, sea lions swimming with you or around you, and other sorts of fishes and coral formation.
+The first time was the best one because the water was crystal clear, and although cold, I could really see the blue reflections in the deep rocky bottom, sea lions swimming with you or around you, and other sorts of fish and coral formations.

 However, I was not prepared.
-I didn’t have my wetsuit and, most of all, my fins, and besides the cold, which I could have easily born, it made me uncomfortable.
+I didn’t have my wetsuit and, most of all, my fins, and besides the cold, which I could have easily borne, it made me uncomfortable.

 So we decided to go back the following day, after renting a wetsuit and all the equipment and enjoy our snorkeling.

-Too bad, when we got there after 2 days, it was nothing like what we found the first time.
+Too bad, when we arrived after two days, it was nothing like what we had found the first time.

-The water was murky and currents much stronger, nothing enjoyable, to be honest.
+The water was murky, and the currents were much stronger, nothing enjoyable, to be honest.
 Bummer!
-I was so disappointed remembering how beautiful it was just two days before.
+I was so disappointed, remembering how beautiful it was just two days before.
 But hey, you cannot fight nature.
 She will always win! 🙂

-INSIDER TIP So my tip here is when you are making your itinerary, if you can choose when to go snorkeling at Las Tijeretas, possibly choose a day when the moon is either full or new, that’s when the tides are high, and you will have a clear and better vision.
+INSIDER TIP: So, my tip here is that when creating your itinerary, consider choosing a day when to go snorkeling at Las Tijeretas that aligns with the moon’s phase.
+Ideally, opt for a day when the moon is either full or new, as this corresponds to high tides, providing clearer and better visibility.
 Here is an interesting article on tides and how the moon influences them.

-It’s only 2 km from Baquerizo Moreno, opposite to Playa Carola.
-However, the road is not the nicest and if’ it’s hot, the asphalt will make it hotter, so you can get a cab for 4 USD and go straight there.
+It’s only 2 km from Baquerizo Moreno, opposite Playa Carola.
+However, the road is not the nicest, and if it’s hot, the asphalt will make it hotter, so you can get a cab for 4 USD and go straight there.
 This is what we did.

-Once we arrived there we walked a few 100 mt and we arrived at this stunning bay.
+Once we arrived there, we walked a few 100 meters, and we arrived at this stunning bay.

-It was a little crowded, but the hilarious thing was seeing a colony of sea lions basking underneath the racks where you are supposed to hang out your stuff not to deteriorate the environment.
+It was a little crowded, but the hilarious thing was seeing a colony of sea lions basking underneath the racks where you’re supposed to hang out your stuff so as not to damage the environment.

 Well, we tried to do that anyway, but one of those cuties didn’t really agree with us and gave us a mad look plus a scary sound, so we decided to move further.
 We had a good laugh.

-We put on our wetsuit and snorkeling gear, and off we went into the water.
-We saw lots of turtles and sea lions playing with us, plus other cute tropical fishes.
+We put on our wetsuits and snorkeling gear, and off we went into the water.
+We saw lots of turtles and sea lions playing with us, plus other cute tropical fish.

 After resting for a while and eating our homemade sandwiches, we checked Las Tijeretas (see above).
 It was the day when it was murky.
 Luckily we had our time in La Loberia, which compensated for the disappointment.